Treatment for COPD

 The two main types of COPD are emphysema and chronic bronchitis, but many individuals with COPD can have both.

 In emphysema, the alveoli, which are the walls of the air sacs, and the small airways suffer damage.
-As a result of this damage, the sacs lose their shape and ability to recoil during the expiratory phase of the breathing cycle, resulting in trapped air in the lung.
-This trapped air continues to distend the alveoli, causing a repeating cycle of airway obstruction.
+As a result of this damage, the sacs lose their shape and ability to recoil during the expiratory phase of the breathing cycle, resulting in trapped air in the lungs.
+This trapped air distends the alveoli, causing a repeating cycle of airway obstruction.

 These changes eventually result in the lungs becoming hyperinflated, which reduces the exchange of gases.
 This makes it difficult for people to breathe and oxygenate their blood effectively while impairing the ability to breathe out carbon dioxide from the blood.